anoma/juvix-docs/docs/index.md

     ---

-    Master the essentials of Juvix's programming language though a series of tailored examples, tutorials and technical explanations.
+    Master the essentials of Juvix through a series of tailored examples, tutorials and technical explanations.

     [:octicons-arrow-right-24: Learn Juvix in 5 minutes](./tutorials/learn)